ululab/strapi-keys/SECURITY.md

 If you discover a security vulnerability within Strapi-Keys, please follow these steps to report it:

 1. **Do not create a public GitHub issue.** Security vulnerabilities should be reported privately.
-2. Email us at security@ululab.it with a detailed description of the vulnerability.
+2. Email us at webmaster@ululab.it with a detailed description of the vulnerability.
 Please include steps to reproduce, potential impact, and any mitigations you've identified.
 3. Allow some time for the team to assess and address the vulnerability.
 We will keep you informed of our progress.

 ## Responsible Disclosure